batter/s3_cors_fileupload/README.md

     bundle exec rails generate s3_cors_fileupload:install

-If you are using HAML as the template language for your app, you can make the install generator produce HAML view files:
+If you are using HAML as the template language for your app, the install generator has an option to produce HAML view files (the default is ERB):

     bundle exec rails g s3_cors_fileupload:install --template-language=haml